 Working closely with BAE Systems, one of the four Aircraft Carrier Alliance (ACA) partners, CP Cases is also integrating the power supply wiring, voltage filter and cable management systems in order that once installed into the ships, the enclosures are ‘plug & play’ ready.

-CP Cases have introduced and utilised novel designs embracing the same materials developed specifically for EMC/EMI screening used as part of their own ‘ERACK’ series of portable Anti-Vibration rackmount containers, which are performance certified to provide a high level of electromagnetic shielding.
+CP Cases has introduced and utilised novel designs embracing the same materials developed specifically for EMC/EMI screening used as part of their own ‘ERACK’ series of portable Anti-Vibration rackmount containers, which are performance certified to provide a high level of electromagnetic shielding.

 Their solution for providing electromagnetic compatibility throughout all sizes of enclosures, also manages interference which could potentially emanate where the data transfer cables enter and exit the enclosures.
-CP Cases have developed a unique Cable Entry Port (CEP) which allows cables, with accompanying connectors, to be fed into and out of the enclosure through a simple “foam fl ap” letterbox system.
+CP Cases have developed a unique Cable Entry Port (CEP) which allows cables, with accompanying connectors, to be fed into and out of the enclosure through a simple “foam flap” letterbox system.

 This specially designed (and EMI/EMC performance certified) CEP, uses conductive closed-cell polyethylene foam, which compresses around individual data cables.
 Conventionally, each cable would have been installed via an individual four part metallic cable gland, and bearing in mind that many enclosures have up to 144 individual cable entry & exit points, the CEP system provides significant advantages on installation labour hours, providing substantial cost benefits and ensures any future systems upgrades are implemented efficiently.